-Our view that under-investment in solar thermal steam is likely under the current policy framework.
+Under-investment in solar thermal steam seems likely to occur under the current policy framework.
 Interviews with those working in the industry indicated there is only one solar thermal steam project under development, the Belridge project in Kern County.
 A review of applications seeking to generate low carbon fuel standard credits confirms that just one application is pending under the relevant "innovative crude oil" project type and no projects have yet been approved.43